MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 See here [for countries to buy HoloLens 2.](hololens2-purchase.md)

+## File Explorer and pickers can't select OneDrive

+There have been some changes and updates to the OneDrive app over time.
+If you were previously using the File Explorer, or a file picker app to select files from OneDrive, you'll find this is no longer available since the [previously fixed OneDrive UWP app issue](#fixed---onedrive-uwp-app-doesnt-work-for-azure-ad-users).
+This is because the new app doesn't register itself as a file picker or share target.

+**Work around** : Use the OneDrive app and move files locally to the device as needed.

 ## Microsoft Edge fails to start the microphone

 When users using Microsoft Edge the microphone can fail to start, thus not being usable to interact with Edge in HoloLens.
 This known issue is related to the version of the Microsoft Edge app, please do not reflash your device to an earlier version as this will not fix this issue.